 If you would like to get involved in a CBHS Project, contact us and we will make arrangements to get you started.
 Several projects are underway!
 We will keep our members informed on our website.

 MUSEUM "OPEN" — We are digitizing our collections — not simply the photographs, maps and documents which most people think of when archival materials come to mind.
 We are digitizing and cataloguing every artifact we have at each of the three CBHS locations beginning with our newsletter, the Heritage Journal.
 We have received an Oregon Museum Grant to digitize historic Port Orford Newspapers to be made available in 2023/24.
 We want to make certain that we preserve our history for generations to come.
+UPDATE: Port Orford History dating back 100 years is now being made available online through the University of Oregon's Digital Newspaper Program.
+Enjoy!

 OTHER VOLUNTEER OPPORTUNITIES — We are always seeking volunteers (tour docents, greeting center cashiers, membership chairperson, committee members, newsletter article writers, Living History actors, etc.).
 Contact CBHS at 541-332-0521 or email us for more information.